Venezuela pulls Spanish-language CNN from air for 'distorting truth'

 Maduro, whose popularity has plunged during the crisis, blames the problems on an "economic war" waged by the United States and local opponents with the complicity of foreign media.

 Opponents say he has become a dictator, jailing opponents, sidelining the opposition-led congress and delaying local elections.
-Government officials say opponents are seeking a coup.
+Officials say opponents are seeking a coup.

 Foreign journalists are finding it increasingly hard to obtain visas to operate in Venezuela, and two Brazilian reporters said they were expelled at the weekend while trying to investigate unfinished works by construction giant Odebrecht.